lindeloev/mcp/README.md

 `rhat` is the [Gelman-Rubin convergence diagnostic](https://www.rdocumentation.org/packages/coda/versions/0.19-3/topics/gelman.diag), `eff` is the [effective sample size](https://mc-stan.org/docs/2_18/reference-manual/effective-sample-size-section.html), and `ts_se` is the time-series standard error.

 `plot(fit, "combo")` can be used to inspect the posteriors and convergence of all parameters.
-See the documentation of `plot.mcpfit` for many other plotting options.
+See the documentation of `plot()` for many other plotting options.
 Here, we plot just the (population-level) change points.
 They often have "strange" posterior distributions, highlighting the need for a computational approach:

 ```r
 plot(fit, "combo", regex_pars = "cp_")